Hybrid nonlocality via atom photon interactions with and without impurities: Hybrid nonlocality using Hybrid measurements

 \subsubsection{Maximization of Bell expression}

 We now present a brief primer on how to obtain $|\mathcal{B}|_{\max}$ by performing maximization over the settings, i.e., $\bm{\theta},\bm{\Phi}$ and $q$.
 The elements of the correlation matrix, $T$, in the hybrid systems is defined by $T_{kl} = \langle S_k^{q} \otimes \sigma_l \rangle$, where $k,l = x,y,z$.
-The value of $q$ is chosen depending on the structure of the shared state.
-Following the prescribed strategy \cite{horodecki1995}, the maximal violation of Bell inequality can again be expressed as $2 \sqrt{\Lambda_1 + \Lambda_2}$, where $\Lambda_1$ and $\Lambda_2$ denote the two largest eigenvalues of $T^\dagger T$.
-Although this nine parameter problem is hard to track analytically, we can reduce the number of parameters to be optimized for some cases and can obtain an analytical closed form expression of the optimal Bell-CHSH violation.
+Following the prescribed strategy \cite{horodecki1995}, the maximal violation of Bell inequality can again be expressed as $\ph{|\mathcal{B}|_{\max}=}2 \sqrt{\Lambda_1 + \Lambda_2}$, where $\Lambda_1$ and $\Lambda_2$ denote the two largest eigenvalues of $T^\dagger T$.
+Although this nine parameter problem is hard to track analytically, we can reduce the number of parameters to be optimized for some cases and can obtain an analytical closed form expression of the optimal Bell-CHSH violation. \ph{Moreover, note that, for states of the form $\ket\psi = \sum_{n=0}^\infty \ket{n+k}\ket{n}$ where the difference in photon number between two modes is $k$, no violation is observed when $k$ is odd and the maximal violation is observed when $q=k$ \cite{Zhang2011}.
+However, in this work, we have hybrid states (Eq. \ref{eq:psi_t}), where the difference in photon number between two modes increases with the increase of photon number in the CV mode.
+Therefore, it is very difficult to track down the optimal value of $q$ in a systematic way.
+Throughout the work, we choose the optimal value of $q$ either analytically or numerically within a fixed range of $q$ values.}